 The maximum offset for a fixed-width column of an

-NDBtable is 8188 bytes; this is also unchanged from releases previous to 8.0.18.
+NDBtable is 8188 bytes; this is also unchanged from previous releases.

 ndb_mgm SHOW command and single user mode.
-Beginning with NDB 8.0.17, when the cluster in single user mode, the output of the management client
+In NDB 8.0, when the cluster in single user mode, the output of the management client

 SHOWcommand indicates which API or SQL node has exclusive access while this mode is in effect.

 Improved ndb_mgmd startup times.
-Start times for management nodes daemon have been significantly improved in NDB 8.0.18 and later, in the following ways:
+Start times for management nodes daemon have been significantly improved in NDB 8.0, in the following ways: